alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 My go-to intro monster is something with an entangling move -- a net, a whip, a prehensile tongue, etc.  I've used toad cultists with long item-stealing toad tongues, spider cultists with spinnerets , jackal-headed Anubites with whips.
 I'll usually give some of them wings or jumping or burrowing or swimming too.

-Do  not use familiar boring old monsters like orcs, goblins, kobolds,etc in the first encounter.
+**Do  not use familiar boring old monsters like orcs, goblins, kobolds,etc in the first encounter**.
 You want the party to be curious about the things they're fighting, to be asking questions and triggering knowledge-gathering moves like Spout, Discern, and Bardic Lore.

-EMPHASIZE INFORMATION-GATHERING MOVES
+### EMPHASIZE INFORMATION-GATHERING MOVES

 You want the players to be triggering these moves, because each is an expression of curiosity, and each one demonstrates engagement, and you want to reward and respond to engagement.
 Each knowledge move is a chance for people at the table to reveal plot or setting.
 And -- importantly!-- knowledge moves can be used to short-circuit encounters and are thus supremely powerful enemies of hit point grind (see the Appendix for an explanation of hit point grind.)